idanariav/Idans_portfolio/R Codes/README.md

-This repository includes several key projects written during my former occupation as a data analyst or as part of a personal independent project.
+This repository includes several key projects written during my former occupation as a data analyst or as part of a personal independent project. please note that due to certain limitations, some of the codes are partial to avoid distributing sensative informative.
 The following explanations are per code.

 # File - avodata_project.R